-Amino acids are needed to help you build lean muscle mass, which has been shown to help you burn more calories.
+Amino acids are needed to help you build lean muscle mass, which is important because muscle burns more calories than fat.
 Amino acids also help repair damaged and inflamed tissues that occur as a result of free radical accumulation.

 Chicken also provides one of the best dietary sources of creatine.
 This “white meat” is affordable, nutritious, and it offers a wide range of nutrients for very few calories.